Supporting a culturally responsive and accountable family violence sector

 Aboriginal and Torres Strait Islander women and children experience family violence and harmful state interventions at unacceptable rates.
 This reality is driven by the ongoing impacts of colonisation, which includes social and structural racism that means Aboriginal and Torres Strait Islander people face overall higher rates of violence and increased barriers to accessing support and safety.

 Non-Aboriginal services are recognised under the Dhelk Dja Partnership Agreement as critical partners in delivering services to Aboriginal people experiencing family violence.
-This is essential to ensuring that Aboriginal adults and children who, for various reasons, access non-Aboriginal services have their rights upheld and receive culturally informed and responsive services.
+This is essential to ensuring that Aboriginal adults and children who, for various reasons, may access non-Aboriginal services have their rights upheld and receive culturally responsive services.
 It is the responsibility of specialist family violence services to take tangible action towards this.
 This action must be informed by deep engagement with Aboriginal and Torres Strait Islander communities, while recognising Aboriginal services are not responsible for correcting the wrongs of colonisation.

 Partnership approach

-Both organisations share experiences of partnerships being established quickly, in response to external factors including funding opportunities.
+Each partner organisation share experiences of partnerships being established quickly, in response to external factors including funding opportunities.
 These collaborations are often not built on deep mutual understanding or a commitment to self-determination.
-This partnership is an opportunity for Djirra and Safe and Equal to invest time, effort and resourcing into an ongoing relationship independent of any external funding arrangements, to build a strong foundation for transformational cross-sector relationships into the future.
+This partnership is an opportunity to invest time, effort and resourcing into an ongoing relationship independent of any external funding arrangements, to build a strong foundation for transformational relationships into the future.

 This work is resourced by Safe and Equal as a demonstration of the accountability of the peak body and their non-Aboriginal member services under the Dhelk Dja Partnership Agreement which recognises non-Aboriginal service providers as critical partners in delivering culturally safe services.
 It is not a funded activity under Dhelk Dja.